voborgus/lmru--tech/content/en/values/architecture.md

 * We are following [API Design Principles](../../api/).
 * We use REST API for synchronous and all our [API level 2](https://dsugrobov.github.io/technology/api/sync/) mature.
 * We use AMQP or Kafka for asynchronous communication.
 * Non compliant APIs should declared as a technical debt and to be changed.
-(30% rule)
 * Services do not provide a client library.
 The API and its data model are expressed as REST and JSON.

 #### Practices & rituals: